stgloorious/current-probe/README.md

 This is an experimental breakout board for the ultralow noise AD8331 variable-gain amplifier with internal low-noise preamplifier.
-The board is designed to provide electrical isolation between the output (connects to oscilloscope) and the input port.

 - AC-coupled input up to 200 mV
 - Adjustable gain amplifier, up to 55 dB